dfmorrison/pyactup/salience-example.md

 in this regard, as it just says “how much does this attribute contribute to the result,” and changing that scaling factor doesn’t really change that, does it?

 - Even more concerning is the following modification of the above.
-In the above we computed the value in units the square of the linear units we used for $r$ and $h$.
+In the above we computed the value in units the cube of the linear units we used for $r$ and $h$.
 Let us instead compute the volume in milliliters, but measure $r$ and $h$ in meters.
 The chunks we create are exactly the same as above, except the values of $v$ are now multiplied by one million.
 Using the linear similarity with $\Phi = 16$ we get saliences for $r$ and $h$ of